Storm Eowyn ‘probably the strongest to hit the UK in at least 10 years’

 ScotRail previously said all of its services across Scotland would remain suspended until midday on Saturday at the earliest.

-In Northern Ireland 189,000 homes and businesses remained without power on Saturday morning, NIE Networks said.
+On Saturday SP Energy Networks had reconnected power for more than 80% of its customers in Scotland, but 30,265 were still cut off.

-NIE Networks said around 214,000 homes and businesses remained without power in Northern Ireland.
+More than 164,000 properties on its network had been without power as a result of the storm.

-The Scottish Government said 106,000 properties were without power in Scotland late on Friday evening.
+In Northern Ireland 189,000 homes and businesses were still without power on Saturday, NIE Networks said.
+It had been restored for 96,000 customers, it added.

 More than 1,100 flights were cancelled on Friday, with Dublin, Edinburgh, Heathrow and Glasgow airports the worst affected.